+Ted Neward on why Java developers need Scala.
 Scala often gets lumped in with dynamic languages like Groovy and Jython, but in fact it is a very different creature -- a statically typed functional-object hybrid language written for the JVM.

 As I’ve said many times: roundup posts are for people who are too lazy to write real content.
 I can’t tell you how many blogs I’ve come across which have a roundup-to-post ratio of easily 3:1.
 You know it’s a bad sign when sites start having roundups of their roundups… Meta-roundups aside, I decided (after much deliberation) that a single post linking to all six parts of the series would be useful to one or two people.